Back to home page click here

 "Fifty Things You Need To Know About World History" by Hugh Williams

-Following the success of "Fifty Things You Need To Know About British History" - which was both a television series produced by Williams and a book written by him - he has tackled the even more ambitious project of trying to find 50 events that summarize world history.
-It is an immensely readable book of some 400 pages because of the short chapters and lively style and the structure of the work is assisted by Williams chosing 10 events under each of five broad themes as follows:
+Following the success of "Fifty Things You Need To Know About British History" - which was both a television series produced by Williams and a book written by him - he has tackled the even more ambitious project of trying to find 50 events that summarise world history.
+It is an immensely readable book of some 400 pages, because of the short chapters and lively style, and the structure of the work is assisted by Williams chosing 10 events under each of five broad themes as follows:

 Wealth: